Dahling/doctor-lookup/README.md

 ## Description

-A website created with Javascript using API calls that allows users to enter a medical condition or symptom and query a list of local doctors able to treat the issue.
+A website created with Javascript using API calls that allows users to enter a medical condition or symptom and query a list of doctors in the Portland, OR area able to treat the issue.

 ### Specs
 | Behavior | Example Input | Example Output |